 4.3.2 Management modes

+4.3.2.1 General

 Different management modes of NPN are listed in table 4.3-1.

+4.3.2.2 PNI-NPN

-- Mode 1a: (applicable to PNI-NPN): The NPN operator role is entirely played by a mobile network operator, which also plays the Network Operator (NOP) role (see definition in TS 28.530 [2], clause 4.8) for PLMN.
+- MNO Managed Mode: The NPN operator role is entirely played by a mobile network operator, which also plays the Network Operator (NOP) role (see definition in TS 28.530 [2], clause 4.8) for PLMN.
 In this case, no specific spectrum resources are required and service continuity (e.g. roaming) with PLMN is ensured by the mobile network operator who manages both PNI-NPN and PLMN.

-- Mode 1b: (applicable to PNI-NPN): The NPN operator role is played by two parties: a mobile network operator, which also plays the NOP role for PLMN, and a vertical customer.
+- MNO-Vertical Managed Mode: The NPN operator role is played by two parties: a mobile network operator, which also plays the NOP role for PLMN, and a vertical customer.
 The mobile network operator performs the main management tasks related to the PNI-NPN, while allowing the vertical to retain some control over this PNI-NPN.
 To that end, the vertical consumes the management capabilities exposed by the mobile network operator, being this exposure regulated according to the business agreement between the two parties.
 The mobile network operator shall restrict the types (e.g. provisioning, fault supervision, performance assurance) of management capabilities and corresponding managed network resource (e.g. NRM fragments) exposed to a vertical.
 In this case, no specific spectrum resources are required and service continuity (e.g. roaming) with PLMN is ensured by the mobile network operator who manages both PNI-NPN and PLMN.
 The vertical can also outsource its PNI-NPN management tasks to other third party OAM service provider.

+4.3.2.3 SNPN

-- Mode 2a: (applicable to SNPN): The NPN operator role is entirely played by a mobile network operator, which also plays the NOP role for PLMN In this case, specific spectrum resources (e.g. unlicensed spectrums) are required, and cooperation with PLMN Operator may be needed if there is requested NPN connectivity to external PLMN resources (e.g. to allow UEs registered into the SNPN to access public network services).
+- MNO Managed Mode: The NPN operator role is entirely played by a mobile network operator, which also plays the NOP role for PLMN In this case, specific spectrum resources (e.g. unlicensed spectrums) are required, and cooperation with PLMN Operator may be needed if there is requested NPN connectivity to external PLMN resources (e.g. to allow UEs registered into the SNPN to access public network services).

-- Mode 2b: (applicable to SNPN): The NPN operator role is played by two parties: a mobile network operator, which also plays the NOP role for PLMN, and a vertical customer.
+- MNO-Vertical Managed Mode: The NPN operator role is played by two parties: a mobile network operator, which also plays the NOP role for PLMN, and a vertical customer.
 The mobile network operator performs the main management tasks related to the SNPN, while allowing the vertical to retain some control over this SNPN.
 To that end, the vertical consumes the management capabilities exposed by the mobile network operator, being this exposure regulated according to the business agreement between the two parties.
 The mobile network operator shall restrict the types (e.g. provisioning, fault supervision, performance assurance) of management capabilities and corresponding managed network resource (e.g. NRM fragments) exposed to a vertical.
 In this case, specific spectrum resources (e.g. unlicensed spectrums) are required, and cooperation with PLMN Operator may be needed if there is requested NPN connectivity to external PLMN resources (e.g. to allow UEs registered into the SNPN to access public network services).
 The management tasks for the SNPN are performed mainly by the mobile network operator and the vertical with some management capabilities.
 The vertical can also outsource its SNPN management tasks to other third party OAM service provider.

-- Mode 2c: (applicable to SNPN): The NPN operator role is entirely played by a vertical.
+- Vertical Managed Mode: The NPN operator role is entirely played by a vertical.
 In this case, specific spectrum resources (e.g. unlicensed spectrums) are required, and cooperation with PLMN Operator may be needed if there is requested NPN connectivity to external PLMN resources (e.g. to allow UEs registered into the SNPN to access public network services).
 The vertical can also outsource its SNPN management tasks to other third party OAM service provider.